yuex/pelican-chameleon/README.md

         ('Search', 'your Google custom search value'),
         ]

+## Favicon

+To use your favicon (must be a png file), set following option in `pelicanconf.py`

+    FAVICON = u'url to your favicon.png'

 ## Multi-author
 You can direct the author link to whichever you want.
 It's not hard-coded in the theme.